glarmer/Hide-and-PEAK/README.md

 * Team selection UI and in-game scoreboard.
 * Grace period for Hiders at the start of each round.
 * Player stats tracking including catches and deaths.
-* Easy-to-use configuration menu (F9) for timing, intervals, and more.
+* Easy-to-use configuration menu (F9) for controlling the game.

 ---